JayellWolfe/JayellWolfe.github.io/_posts/2020-07-30-Naive Bayes From Scratch.md

 ![joint_proba](/img/joint_proba.jfif)

-Once we have the joint probability for each class we can then select the class with the maximum value for the joint probability:
+We can then select the class with the maximum value for the joint probability

 ```python
 joint_proba = {}